 Books are chosen by members at the meet-ups.

-Next meet-up is on 6th of April, 2017.
-We are going to discuss a historic detective story 'The Turkish Gambit' by Boris Akunin.
+Next meet-up is on 5th of June, 2017.
 Book your free tickets here.

 2nd of March, 2017.
 A historic novel 'Laurus' by Eugene Vodolazkin.